markleybros/yer-face/doc/DependenciesUbuntu.md

 **IMPORTANT:** It's best if you do **not** already have the proprietary Nvidia drivers installed, as CUDA will want to install them for itself.

 That said:
+- You'll most likely need CUDA 11.
-- Fetch the `deb (network)` file from here: https://developer.nvidia.com/cuda-downloads
+- Follow the `deb (network)` installation instructions found here: https://developer.nvidia.com/cuda-downloads
-- It'll be a URL like: https://developer.download.nvidia.com/compute/cuda/repos/ubuntu1804/x86_64/cuda-repo-ubuntu1804_10.1.105-1_amd64.deb
-- There will be installation instructions on the page like:
-  - `sudo dpkg -i cuda-repo-ubuntu1804_10.1.105-1_amd64.deb`
-  - `sudo apt-key adv --fetch-keys https://developer.download.nvidia.com/compute/cuda/repos/ubuntu1804/x86_64/7fa2af80.pub`
-  - `sudo apt-get update`
-  - `sudo apt-get install cuda`
 - At least one post-installation step is required:
   - `echo 'export PATH="${PATH}":/usr/local/cuda/bin' | sudo tee /etc/profile.d/cuda.sh`
 - You will probably need to reboot to get everything working.